-Pomegranate seeds come from a pomegranate, which is a fruit about the size of a large orange, obscurely six-sided, with a smooth, thick skin that ranges in color from brownish yellow to deep red.
-The inside of a pomegranate is a sight to behold — separated by cream-colored membranes are chambers of hundreds of arils, which are the seed pods inside a pomegranate.
-These arils consist of juicy, brilliant-red fruit surrounding tiny, crisp, edible seeds.
+Pomegranate seeds come from the pomegranate, which is a fruit about the size of a large orange with a smooth, thick skin that ranges in color from brownish yellow to deep red.

-Pomegranate seeds are also used to make pomegranate seed oil, which has many positive health effects both internally and externally.
+These arils or seed pods are what we commonly refer to as “pomegranate seeds,” and they are typically either eaten raw or processed into pomegranate juice.
+The seeds are also used to make pomegranate seed oil, which has many positive health effects both internally and externally.

-- 72 calories
+- 72.2 calories

 - 16.3 grams carbohydrates